heig-vd-dai-course/heig-vd-dai-course/16.03-semester-review-and-exam-preparation/01-course-material/PRESENTATION.md

 ##### Elements to improve for next year

+- DuckDNS seems to have some issues this year.
+Maybe we should try another free dynamic DNS provider next year.
+- Move the instructions to obtain a domain name to the SSH and SCP course to allow to access the server using a domain name earlier.
-- Nothing much to improve in our opinion.
+- Other than that, nothing much to improve in our opinion.
 Do you agree?

 #### Caching and performance